sandarshsridhar/wiz-spotify-connected/README.md

 * If you get `no such file or directory` or a similar error on `debug-log.txt` file, it is because your system has not allowed the app to create the log file.
 In such cases, please create an empty file with name `debug-logs.txt` under the logs folder (create the logs folder under root of your project if it does not exist already).
 This should resolve it.

+**This repostory is actively maintained.
+Please feel free to start a thread in the discussions section or create an issue.**

 Hope you have fun!
 Thanks for checking out this repo! 😁

 ## References